 On results day there will be lots of your child’s teachers floating about that you can speak to.
 See if you can have a quick chat to one of them if you are worried that their results might have an impact on their options going forward.
 Teachers are likely to know whether they’ll still be considered for a certain course or subject and might be able to reassure you that getting a 4 instead of a 5 won’t affect any of the choices they’ve already made.

 Get in touch with the school or college your child was hoping to go to

 Don’t assume the worst – there is still a chance that your child’s 6th form college or school will still accept them if they didn’t achieve the grades originally asked of them, and they’ll be able to continue with their plans.
 However, if for some reason they can’t accept your child on a particular course any more, they will be able to give you a list of viable options so that they can still continue to study.
 School and college leaders also want the best for your child, and will work with you both to make sure they help find the best solution for them.

-If your child did not achieve above a C grade in Maths or English, a lot of colleges will still allow them to start their academic year, and re-take these exams alongside their other subjects.
+If your child did not achieve above a grade 4 in Maths or English, a lot of colleges will still allow them to start their academic year, and re-take these exams alongside their other subjects.

 Ask for a re-mark or re-sit

 Your child’s chosen institution might be able to hold a place for them if you request a re-mark or if they plan to re-sit any exams.